-- Code of conduct

-- Policies

-- Decision-making resources

-- Ethics and compliance committee

-- Ethics and compliance office
+Ethics and compliance committeeEthics and compliance office

-- Ethics hotline

-- Internal or external legal advice
+• Internal or external legal advice

-Decisions, Decisions

-- Personal conscience can be conflicted as well

-- Is this the right battle to fight?

-- Risk vs. what's right

-- Be the change from within

-- When have you done enough?

-Resources for E&C Professionals

-- Industry organizations

-- SCCE

-- ECI

-- Online communities

-- Navex

-- LinkedIn

-- Local peer networks

-- Mentors

-- Internal allies
+• Ethics hotline

-Scenario 1 - Sorry, I don't have time

-A commercial director is in delay of complying with compliance recommendations for several months, always giving you explanations why they couldn't get on to these recommendations (adjusting to new IT tool in sales, meeting quarterly sales targets etc....).
+2018 SCCE European Compliance and Ethics Institute Decisions, Decisions • Personal conscience can be conflicted as well • Is this the right battle to fight? • Risk vs. what's right • Be the change from within • When have you done enough?
+2018 SCCE European Compliance and Ethics Institute Resources for E&C Professionals • Industry organizations • SCCE • ECI Online communities Navex • LinkedIn Local peer networks Mentors Internal allies 8 2018 SCCE European Compliance and Ethics Institute Scenario 1 - Sorry, I don't have time A commercial director is in delay of complying with compliance recommendations for several months, always giving you explanations why they couldn't get on to these recommendations (adjusting to new IT tool in sales, meeting quarterly sales targets etc....).
+What do you do?
+What do you need to specially consider?

-Scenario 2 - I need you to...

-You have been assigned with new task and responsibilities (which nobody in an organization wants), which you think do not really fit in a compliance department.
-Although you have already argued this, you have to assume the job.

-Scenario 3 - You want what?

-Your compliance workload is already overflowing and requirements in your field are increasing (legislation, expectations of the board, supervisory board, regulator, needs of business areas ...).
+2018 SCCE European Compliance and Ethics Institute Scenario 2 - I need you to • You have been assigned with new task and responsibilities (which nobody in an organization wants), which you think do not really fit in a compliance department.
+Although you have already argued this, you have to assume the job. nave already argued this, you have to assume the job.
+What do you do?
+What do you need to specially consider?
+40 10 2018 SCCE European Compliance and Ethics Institute Scenario 3 - You want what?
+Your compliance workload is already overflowing and requirements in your field are increasing (legislation, expectations of the board, supervisory board, regulator, needs of business areas).
 You need additional resources, but the company wants to reduce costs in all departments.

-Scenario 4 - Shades of grey

-In a particular business arrangement, the Legal department doesn't see any legal reservations, after the arrangement was written in a way that is not in direct conflict with the law.
+What do you do?
+What do you need to specially consider?
+Constant - 11 2018 SCCE European Compliance and Ethics Institute Scenario 4 - Shades of grey In a particular business arrangement, the Legal department doesn't see any legal reservations, after the - arrangement was written in a way that is not in direct conflict with the law.
 You do not agree with this, because you see compliance and ethics issues and think that the arrangement by content is not in the spirit of the law.
+What do you do?
+What do you need to specially consider? consider: 12 '-

-Scenario 5 - Crisis at the top

-You have identified a serious compliance breach in which director of the area concerned and a management board member are directly involved.

-Scenario 6 - But don't do anything...
+2018 SCCE European Compliance and Ethics Institute Scenario 5 - Crisis at the top You have identified a serious compliance breach in which director of the area concerned and a management board member are directly involved.
+What do you do?
+What do you need to specially consider?
+13 2018 SCCE European Compliance and Ethics Institute Scenario 6 - But don't do anything...
 In a canteen at lunch, a colleague from another department confidentially tells you about a particular non-compliant practice, which is well rooted in organization's processes and would cause huge costs for fixing...
 He doesn't want to file a formal report of the issue.

-Difficult Conversations

-Why are some conversations difficult?

-- Contradiction in values, expectations, objectives

-- Personality clash, difficult personalities...

-- Crisis situation

-- High loss possibility

-- Other kinds of pressure
+What do you do?
+What do you need to specially consider?
+14 Difficult Conversations Why are some conversations difficult? · Contradiction in values, expectations, objectives • Personality clash, difficult personalities...
+Crisis situation · High loss possibility • Other kinds of pressure

-Basic Principles for Resolving Difficult Conversation
+2018 SCCE European Compliance and Ethics Institute Basic Principles for Resolving Difficult Conversation • Clarify the situation • Focuse at the ultimate objective (put your ego aside)

-- Clarify the situation - Focuse at the ultimate objective (put your ego aside) - Look for one common interest - Start conversation by stressing the ultimate objective and by listening to the other side - Show understanding of the other side and their reasons - Reflect, mirror, ask questions - Use some helpful phrases... but take caution\ - PREPARATION you are going to be negotiating!
+- Look for one common interest - Start conversation by stressing the ultimate objective and by listening to the other side - Show understanding of the other side and their reasons - Reflect, mirror, ask questions - Use some helpful phrases... but take caution\ - PREPARATION you are going to be negotiating!